victorbegnini2025/SteelHorseTrucks/README.txt

 10:15:22 Victor - Created a testing environment to validate new features before deployment.
 10:45:37 Akhil - Set up a production environment to ensure a stable and secure release.
-11:20:12 Vishal - Configured CI/CD pipelines for automated deployment using GitHub Actions.
+11:20:12 Configured CI/CD pipelines for automated deployment using GitHub Actions.
 12:00:45 Victor - Conducted initial testing in the testing environment, identifying minor issues to be fixed.
+12:35:41 Victor - Tried to create an admin view, but errors ocurred 15:55:22 Victor - Developed a generic admin function

 2025-03-12

 09:30:18 Akhil - Addressed identified issues and optimized database queries for better performance.
-10:15:45 Vishal - Enhanced logging capabilities to improve debugging and error tracking.
+10:15:45 Victor - Enhanced logging capabilities to improve debugging and error tracking.
 11:40:09 Victor - Successfully deployed the web application to the production environment.
 12:10:32 Victor - Verified that all functionalities were working as expected in the live system.
-12:45:10 Vishal - Performed security assessments to ensure data protection in the production environment.
+12:45:10 Victor - Performed security assessments to ensure data protection in the production environment.

 2025-03-17